Leoleojames1/ollama_agent_roll_cage/README.md

 - /latex save -> save spliced and built latex file to .tex file
 - /latex run -> run saved latex file with pdf generate command and open generated pdf
 - add latex AI model citation section for citation automation, as well as website citation via duck duck go search api

+- /search {request} -> send search request to DuckDuckGo free api (no key required) for context lookup
+- search query boost automatic
+- search query runs on serperate thread and returns the results to the current model.
+- add search query digester and summarization model as a preprocessor before prompting the main model.
+- /boost -> activate model prompt query boost utilizing secondary model to improve user input requests as an ingest preprocess before prompting the model, call secondary prompt method and run on seperate thread.

 ### Update 0.26: voice clone record, playback wav, mp3, mp4, audiobook, music, movie
-- /clone voice -> call record, save and call /voice to swap voice instantly for instant voice clone transformation from library
 - /record -> user input & voice? -> "name" -> record wav file and save to agent or to wav library
 - /record as -> user input & voice? -> "name" -> record wav file and save to agent or to wav library
+- /clone voice -> call record, save and call /voice to swap voice instantly for instant voice clone transformation from library

 - /playback -> playback any stored wav file in wav library
 - /book audio -> load a book pdf or audiobook wav for playback
 - /movie play "name" -> play back named movie mp4 file from library
 - /music play "name" -> play back named music mp3 file from library

 - RCV -> add audio to audio model for text to speech RVC voice audio tuning

-### Update 0.27: DuckDuckGo Search API & Ollama RAG integration, Prompt Query Boost, PDF Document Access
+### Update 0.27: PDF Document Access

-- /search {request} -> send search request to DuckDuckGo freee api (no key required) for context lookup
-- /boost -> activate query boost utilizing secondary query boost model to improve user input requests as a preprocess for prompting the model.
+- PDF to data convert, pdf to latex, pdf to code, pdf image recognition? latex only?
 - /PDF read -> user input & voice? -> "name" -> digest given pdf for context reference
 - /PDF list -> list all pdfs stored in agent library

 ### Update 0.28: ComfyUI Automation with custom LORA &/or SORA
+- comfyUI workflow library
+- workflows for:
+- text to img
+- img to vid
+- img to img
+- portrait casting
+- lipsync deepfake generation

 - /generate image -> "prompt" -> generate image with custom LORA model
 - /generate video -> "prompt" -> generate video with custom SORA model
--
+- /story board -> generate an image for each prompt in the conversation to visualize the content of the conversation
+- /generate movie -> generate an mp4 video for each prompt in the conversation to visualize the content of the conversation/story/game

-- /generate agent web cam -> using trained video footage generate deepfake for text to speech audio as its being played with corresponding agent profile web camera.
+- /generate agent portrait -> using trained video footage generate deepfake for text to speech audio as its being played with corresponding agent profile web camera.
+- allow for combination of /generate movie & /generate agent portrait to generate movies with the deepfakes of the agent matching up to the audio generation.

 - /recognize video -> activate image recognition for video recording input for functional utility
 - /recognize webcam -> activate image recognition for video web cam input for functional utility